Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 The motor mechanism is completely inaccessible if it ever jams

+The kSafe takes away your choice.
+You set the dial anywhere from 1 minute to 10 days, press the button, and the lid locks.
 Setting this for 8 hours overnight means your phone is gone.
 There are no overrides.
-If you panic and need your device before the timer hits zero, you literally have to smash the 3x thicker plastic to get it.
+If you panic before the timer hits zero, you must smash the 3x thicker BPA-free plastic to retrieve your device.

 Verdict